Democrats preparing to fight GOP to be ‘party of the parents’ in 2022 midterms

 Politico pros from both parties have been studying the Virginia election for signs of where the education debate is going.

-Republicans say parents have grown fed up with Democrats’ caving to teachers’ unions, beginning with school closures during the coronavirus pandemic and now extending to debates over teaching critical race theory, which makes racism and the impacts of slavery the focus of U.S. history and civics classes.
+Republicans say parents have grown fed up with Democrats’ caving to teachers unions, beginning with school closures during the coronavirus pandemic and now extending to debates over teaching critical race theory, which makes racism and the impacts of slavery the focus of U.S. history and civics classes.

-Virginia Gov.-elect Glenn Youngkin tapped into seething anger over COVID-related school shutdowns and complaints about critical race theory in the curriculum, turning out education voters who helped him lead a GOP sweep of the state’s top offices.
+Virginia Gov.-elect Glenn Youngkin tapped into seething anger over COVID-19-related school shutdowns and complaints about critical race theory in the curriculum, turning out education voters who helped him lead a GOP sweep of the state’s top offices.

 Meanwhile, clashes between parents and school boards are boiling over from coast to coast.